Amsterdam Central Station [Centraal Station] is the city’s main public transportation hub.

 Map of Amsterdam Central Station

-This map of Amsterdam Central Station shows the locations of ferries, the taxi rank, bus stops, trains and trams.
-Click the image for a larger version, or
+This map of Amsterdam Central Station shows the locations of ferries, the taxi rank, bus stops, trains, trams, and metro.
+Click the image for a larger, PDF version of the map.

 Schiphol Airport to Amsterdam Central Station

 The vast majority of foreign visitors to Amsterdam arrive at Schiphol Airport, which is located 15km (9 miles) southwest of the city.

 From there, most people take the train into town.